 For those who want to avoid the use of down stuffing in their puffer jackets, I’ve noted when brands are vegan.
 Some brands use synthetic stuffing instead of down, while others use recycled or ethically sourced down.
 Check the materials of each product to make sure you’re comfortable with them.
 Even items within the same brand will differ in composition.

 Canadian clothing brand Frank and Oak's sustainable winter coats and jackets are made from partially recycled polyesters and free of animal-derived materials.
-A certified B Corp, Frank and Oak use plenty of natural and recycled fibres.
+A certified B Corp, Frank and Oak use plenty of natural and recycled fibers.

 Patagonia is one of the pioneers of sustainable fashion.
-Their winter parkas are Fair Trade Certified sewn using 100% recycled down and partial to 100% recycled fibres.
+Their winter parkas are Fair Trade Certified sewn using 100% recycled down and partial to 100% recycled fibers.
 I own an older version of their Jackson Glacier Down Parka, and it has been keeping me warm for the last few winters.

 Nanushka's iconic puffer jacket started the boxy oversized puffer trend.
 They're part of this Budapest brand's vegan leather collection, so they use no animal-derived materials.
 Some of the synthetic materials used are recycled.

 Ecoalf is a certified B Corp and uses partial to 100% recycled fibres and most jackets seem to have no animal-derived materials.
 If their stuffing is PrimaLoft Black, it includes 50% down.